hashicorp/vault-guides/identity/ssh_mfa/vagrant/README.md

 1. Okta account configured
    a.
 Create developer account
    b.
 Create 'okta' group and add developer user account to the group
    c.
-Configure multi-factor authentication with Okta Push mobile app
+Configure multi-factor authentication with Okta Push mobile app.
+1. Copy `vars.yaml.example` to `vars.yaml` and update details to match your environment

 ## Overview
 ### Okta Authentication and Multi-Factor Authentication